 Update: Visit Very Local Pittsburgh for an updated version of this story.

 Most of the houses that surround Chatham University on Woodland Road, look the same, a version of a brick Tudor-style house.
 Even if you cannot see into the houses, you just sense that the interiors of theses house have lots of woodwork and some heavy draperies covering each window.
 But there is one house on Woodland Road that stands out from the Tudor line up.
 If you have driven down Woodland Road, you have likely seen the Giovannitti House.

-I don’t believe this house has a historic designation, but it is such a unique building that… Read the rest
+I don’t believe this house has a historic designation, but it is such a unique building that it is worth sharing… Read the rest